Latin 102 - Lingua Latina

 There is also an on-line exercise program for learning the declension of Latin nouns:

 Short quizzes every class period, three midterms, and a final exam.
 There will be no make-up quizzes, and quizzes missed will count as F's.
-A number of quizzes will be dropped before averaging the final quiz grade.
 The cumulative quiz grade will be weighted as an exam.
-Midterms must be taken in class at their scheduled times.
+Exams must be taken in class at their scheduled times.
 In cases of foreseeable conflicts of schedule students who wish to take a make-up exam must notify me before the regularly scheduled exam.
 Only major and documented emergencies are excepted from this.
 This rule will be inflexibly enforced.

 Grading for quizzes and exams: